Akane-banashi: Production

-Author Yuki Suenaga stated that Akane-banashi originated with Akane, a character he created but did not know what to do with.
-A fan of manzai and conte, he was interested in rakugo, but felt it was too difficult to get into.
+When author Yuki Suenaga submitted a story about high school comedians to his editor Murakoshi at Weekly Shōnen Jump, Murakoshi chose artist Takamasa Moue to illustrate because the manga needed a rare combination of realistically-drawn characters and comical facial expressions.
+The one-shot, Tatarashido, was published in Weekly Shōnen Jump issue 27 of 2021.
+Because it was quite popular, Suenaga and Murakoshi discussed turning it into a serial.
+But after several storyboards were rejected, they realized a series about comedians was extremely difficult and Suenaga suggested rakugo instead.
+Suenaga stated that Akane-banashi originated with Akane, a character he created but did not know what to do with.
+She had been created for an abandoned manga proposal about ballet, before he suggested using her for the new manga.
+A fan of manzai and conte, Suenaga was interested in rakugo, but felt it was too difficult to get into.
 Suspecting there were many people who felt the same way, and that it would be unexpected of the character, he decided to have Akane perform rakugo.
 Suenaga stated that because he is new to rakugo, he is able to predict the things readers might not know, and can depict them in the manga in a way they will understand.
+The serialization of Akane-banashi was proposed in Q4 2021.
 The rakugo in the manga is supervised by professional rakugoka Kikuhiko Hayashiya.
 (Note: Hayashiya is credited as "Keiki Hayashiya" until chapter 150, published on March 17, 2025.
 That month, he was promoted to shin'uchi and changed his stage name to "Kikuhiko Hayashiya".)
-Hayashiya had first worked for Shueisha by writing columns analyzing the rakugo seen in One Piece for One Piece Magazine after they had seen his Tweets doing the same.
-Around November 2020, he was approached by the publisher about supervising a new rakugo manga.
+Hayashiya had first worked for Shueisha by writing columns analyzing the rakugo seen in One Piece for One Piece Magazine after they had seen his tweets doing the same.
+Around the end of 2021, he was approached by the publisher about supervising a new rakugo manga.
 Thanks to help from Hayashiya, Suenaga interviewed more than 20 rakugoka, including Momoka Chokaroh and Miyaji Katsura.
-The serialization of Akane-banashi was proposed in the fall of 2021.

-Artist Takamasa Moue said when he first heard about the series he found it interesting, but worried whether readers of Weekly Shōnen Jump would be interested in rakugo.
+After creating a name or rough draft, Suenaga has Hayashiya check it for accuracy, including mannerisms and dialogue, before Moue begins drawing.
+In addition to consulting his rakugoka colleagues, Suenaga said Hayashiya also has a deep understanding of the manga medium and often makes suggestions.
+Moue said when he first heard about the series he found it interesting, but worried whether readers of Weekly Shōnen Jump would be interested in rakugo.
 Realizing it was his job to make them interested, he said he tried to get readers emotionally invested in the characters, and to broaden the scope to appeal to those unfamiliar with rakugo.
 Having previously only had a passing interest in rakugo, Moue said he had fun researching it for Akane-banashi.
 To draw the rakugo scenes in the manga, Moue listens to a performance of the relevant story and thinks about how to convey the speed and intonation.
+According to Araki, the manga's second editor, Moue does much on-location research to draw things as realistically accurate as possible.